Confined Space Safety | TECH EHS

 Vapors, Fumes, and Gases: Hazards from Confined Space Environments

-Due to poor ventilation, constrained spaces are particularly susceptible to the build-up of poisonous vapors and gases.
+Due to poor ventilation, confined space hazards include the build-up of toxic vapors and gases.

 For example, deadly gas leaks from polluted land or burst gas pipes can enter the small space.
 Alternatively, they could be produced by tasks like welding, adhesives, or paint fumes.